Introduction

 What is Overshow?

-Overshow is a privacy-first tool for screen and audio capture with search built for knowledge work.
-It records what appears on your screen and what you say nearby, processes that material on your Mac, and stores it in a local database so you can find it quickly later.
+Overshow is a privacy-first tool for screen capture, meeting audio, and local search built for knowledge work.
+It records what appears on your screen and what is said in active meetings, processes that material on your Mac, and stores it in a local database so you can find it quickly later.

 Search combines full-text matching with semantic search, so you can ask in your own words and still surface relevant moments.
 Answers are grounded in what Overshow has actually captured — nothing is invented beyond your own content.